google_counter

 • Positron emission tomography

-Hyperthermia represents a sophisticated auxiliary treatment that enhances traditional cancer therapies.
-This method, continuously refined by the German Society for Hyperthermia and the European Society for Hyperthermic Oncology (ESHO), exploits cancer cells' greater heat sensitivity compared to healthy tissue.
+Hyperthermia is used as an auxiliary treatment – to enhance traditional cancer therapies.
+It is continuously refined by the German Society for Hyperthermia and the European Society for Hyperthermic Oncology (ESHO).
+The mechanism of action is based on cancer cells' being more sensitive to heat compared to healthy tissue.

-The treatment involves precisely heating affected liver areas to temperatures between 40-45°C using electromagnetic waves or infrared radiation.
-At these elevated temperatures, several critical mechanisms occur that specifically benefit patients with primary cancer that has spread to the liver:
+The treatment involves heating affected liver areas to temperatures between 40-45°C. For this purpose, doctors use electromagnetic waves or infrared radiation – both are heat-generating.
+At elevated temperatures, several critical for tumors mechanisms occur:

-• Enhanced drug penetration: hyperthermia improves blood flow to metastatic sites, allowing chemotherapy agents to reach tumor cells more effectively
+• Enhanced drug penetration: hyperthermia boosts blood flow to metastatic sites, thus chemotherapy agents reach tumor cells more effectively

-• Radiation sensitization: heat damages cancer cells' DNA repair mechanisms, making previously radiation-resistant secondary liver cancer responsive to treatment
+• Radiation sensitization: heat damages cancer cells' DNA repair mechanisms – and this makes previously radiation-resistant secondary liver cancer responsive to treatment

-• Immune system activation: temperatures above 40°C trigger heat shock protein production, which helps the immune system better recognize and attack metastatic foci
+• Immune system activation: temperatures above 40°C trigger heat shock protein production – this helps the immune system work

 • Direct cell death: at temperatures exceeding 42°C, programmed cell death (apoptosis) begins in cancer cells

-For liver metastases treatment, hyperthermia is typically combined with chemotherapy or radiation therapy, allowing physicians to reduce drug dosages while maintaining effectiveness.
+For liver metastases treatment, hyperthermia can be combined with chemotherapy or radiation therapy.
+Adding this method to the scheme allows physicians to reduce drug dosages and maintain effectiveness.

-Cryosurgery offers a viable treatment option for patients with liver metastases from colorectal cancer up to 5 cm in size, using extreme cold to destroy cancer cells.
-This minimally invasive technique can be performed through open surgery, laparoscopic approach, or percutaneous (through-the-skin) procedures under imaging guidance.
+Cryosurgery is good for patients with liver metastases from colorectal cancer, up to 5 cm in size for a separate focus.
+Mechanism of action: using extreme cold to destroy cancer cells.
+Depending on the clinical situation, this can be performed either during open surgery, laparoscopically, or percutaneously – under imaging guidance.

-During treatment, specialized probes deliver liquid nitrogen or argon gas to freeze secondary liver cancer to temperatures below -40°C, causing cancer cells to die while preserving surrounding healthy liver tissue.
-The procedure is particularly valuable for patients who cannot undergo traditional surgery due to:
+During the intervention a specialized probe delivers liquid nitrogen or argon gas to freeze secondary liver cancer to temperatures below -40°C – causing cancer cells to die while preserving surrounding healthy liver tissue.
+The procedure is particularly valuable for patients who are not candidates for traditional surgery:

 • High-risk medical conditions that make major surgery dangerous